 Vermont Small Business Survey Results Reveal a Continued Desire for State Legislative Reform

-WILLISTON, Vt., February 15, 2020 – Over 150 Vermont businesses from diverse industries and several counties completed the latest annual economic survey in January regarding the outlook of Vermont’s small- to medium-sized businesses.
-86% of those business owners who responded have fewer than 25 employees.
-The survey, presented by Davis and Hodgdon Associates CPAs and the Vermont Chamber of Commerce, revealed that there is dramatic change in business owners’ attitude about the Vermont and U.S. economies.
-Based on the information gleaned from the entire survey this pessimism is most likely a result of the effects of the pandemic.
+WILLISTON, Vt., February 3, 2020 – 140 Vermont businesses from diverse industries completed the latest annual economic survey in January regarding the outlook of Vermont’s small- to medium-sized businesses.
+75% of those business owners who responded have fewer than 25 employees.
+The survey, presented by Davis and Hodgdon Associates CPAs and the Vermont Chamber of Commerce, revealed that business owners’ attitude about the Vermont economy has become increasingly more ambivalent over the last five years, while optimism in the U.S. has improved over the same time frame and significantly since January 2019.

-Respondents identified the top three key issues facing their businesses as: pandemic-related issues (overwhelmingly at 87%), finding qualified employees (36%), and health insurance costs (23%).
-Vermont taxes was also identified as a top concern for many (22%).
-Not surprisingly, the latter three are the same key issues that business owners have identified in the previous ten surveys dating back to January of 2012.
+Respondents identified the top three key issues facing their businesses as: finding qualified employees (69%), health insurance costs (55%), and Vermont taxes (37%).
+Not surprisingly these are the same key issues that business owners have identified in the previous nine surveys dating back to January of 2012.

 About the Survey

 The non-scientific survey, customized by Davis & Hodgdon to evaluate small- to medium-sized businesses, was completed by 140 businesses located throughout the state.
 Full results below:

 January 2018 survey results: http://survey.constantcontact.com/survey/a07eewxzo4pjawss057/results

 Davis & Hodgdon Associates CPAs is a full-service public accounting firm with locations in Williston and Rutland Vermont.
 The firm is a member of several diverse regional and statewide business organizations and serves its clients by providing progressive, proactive services through expert staff, high-end technology, and unparalleled efficiency.